 The BTR Park is also home to two important resources:

-- Southwest Michigan Innovation Center (SMIC), a state-of-the-art high-tech/wet lab business incubator, which was launched by the regional economic development agency Southwest Michigan First.
-The SMIC focuses on Life Science start-up companies.
+- WMU Homer Stryker M.D.
+School of Medicine, a state-of-the-art high-tech/wet lab business incubator, which was launched by the regional economic development agency Southwest Michigan First.
+The innovation center focuses on high-tech start-up companies.

 - Biosciences Research and Commercialization Center at WMU, which provides commercialization expertise, research support and funding to emerging life sciences ventures.

-In just over ten years, more than 50 private-sector businesses have been attracted to the BTR Park.
-Over 1400 direct and indirect jobs have been retained and or created.
-Of these businesses, eight have constructed their own facilities.
+More than 40 private-sector businesses have been attracted to the BTR Park.
+Over 1,400 direct and indirect jobs have been retained and or created.
+Of these businesses, eight have constructed their own facilities in the BTR Park.
+A number of these buildings house multiple tenants.

-The Parkview Campus sits along U.S. 131 just north of the I-94 interchange.
-It is located about 3.5 miles from WMU’s main campus and approximately five miles from downtown Kalamazoo.
+The Parkview Campus is located along U.S. 131 just north of the I-94 interchange, about 3.5 miles from WMU’s main campus and approximately five miles from downtown Kalamazoo.

-As a SmartZone, a portion of the tax revenues generated by resident companies is returned to the project for infrastructure upgrades.
+As a SmartZone, a portion of the tax revenues generated by resident companies have been returned to the project for infrastructure upgrades.